 A development environment without a high-availability (HA) configuration.

 A non-mission critical production environment that can tolerate downtime and that is running on a recent hardware and software.
 The amount of downtime is dependent upon the size of your database and the speed of your I/O subsystem.
-Upgrading SQL Server 2014 when memory-optimized tables are in use will take some extra time.
+Upgrading SQL Server 2014 (12.x) when memory-optimized tables are in use takes some extra time.
 For more information, see Plan and Test the Database Engine Upgrade Plan.

-The following diagram provides a high-level overview of the steps required for an in-place upgrade of the Database Engine.
+At a high level, the steps required for an in-place upgrade of the Database Engine are as follows:

 For detailed steps, see Upgrade SQL Server Using the Installation Wizard (Setup).

-The SQL Server Setup program will stop and restart the SQL Server instance as part of the pre-upgrade checks.
+The SQL Server Setup program stops and restarts the SQL Server instance as part of the pre-upgrade checks.

-When you upgrade SQL Server, the previous SQL Server instance will be overwritten and will no longer exist on your computer.
+When you upgrade SQL Server, the previous SQL Server instance is overwritten and will no longer exist on your computer.
 Before upgrading, back up SQL Server databases and other objects associated with the previous SQL Server instance.

 Migrate to a new installation